denten-books/plain-text/main.md

 in the human visual field for about 16 milliseconds after cessation a stimulus, giving humans the temporal resolution of around 60 images per second.
-Consequently, an average person begins to reach the state of "critical flicker fusion," where the strobe light becomes noticeable at refresh rates lower that 60Hz.
-At higher rates, at the limits of temporal resolution, the image begins to persist through the gaps between frames, creating the illusion of continuous motion [@coltheart_iconic_1980, @efron_conservation_1973,
+Consequently, an average person begins to reach the state of "critical flicker fusion," where the strobe light becomes unnoticeable at refresh rates higher than 60Hz.
+At the limits of flicker fusion, the image begins to persist through the gaps between frames, creating the appearance of continuous motion [@coltheart_iconic_1980, @efron_conservation_1973, @brannan_applications_1992].
-@brannan_applications_1992].
 An LCD screen mimics the action of the analog projector by refreshing the screen at intervals between 60 and 120Hz.

 To complicate matters, human vision is more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to provide swift response to predator attack [@burr_temporal_1981, @didyk_h.-p.:_????].
 As humans move closer to their screens (as when sitting in front of a computer monitor), more of the image enters the field of peripheral vision, making the viewer more sensitive to screen flicker.
 Furthermore, being closer to the screen increases the angular velocity of any depicted moving object.
 When viewed from afar, the movement of several inches on the screen corresponds to a change in the sight angle of several degrees, and likely a few millimeters of iris movement.
 When